AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
 - Changes really slow on large list
+- Copy/Paste multiple not working
+- Select element on preview not highlighting
+- Query with MemoryDataStore not updating
+- Query without DataStore does nothing
+- Runtime error (eg Sort with function $item => $item.Word.toString() when Word null) blows up preview
+- Browser data store fails to add new collection
+- With a new browser database, new items added to a collection cannot be selected
 - Full review of asset files, multiple dirs, rename, move, GitHub save/update
 - DateFormat blows up on some bad values eg a string
 - Studio: Show errors in server side apps
 - Big error storm in preview when load app that uses firebase config
 - Asks for login to gapi on every keystroke when a Firebase Publisher exists
-- Studio: Show errors in server side apps
+- Studio: Show errors in server side apps (just needs a test)
 - Clear preview and state when load new app
 - Dependencies error while editing blows up editor
 - No code generation error for unknown name in text element